guerrilla stutterer

 Seriously, assess as objectively as possible the content of your speech.
 If it has merit, and some person continues to interrupt you consistently, then you might find it useful to ask the person to let you finish your thought: "Err, hang on a sec, ma'am, I was almost done."
 Said with a small genuine smile.
 Having requested this time, make good use of it.
 Make it smart and keep it brief.

 Alternately, you can try to make a person look foolish at the precise moment when she interrupts you, but this tactic requires timing.
 You might arch your eyebrows or give up a tiny smile when a person tramples you with her voice.
-Don’t overdo it.
+Don't overdo it.
 Gauge the amount of irony you should apply to the moment and the correct instant to apply it.
-As we get later in human history, this particular, subtle tactic has become less effective.
-Well, what can you do?

 Remember, in a conversation, people tend to interrupt each other.
 It's natural.
 Watch and listen to two people talking.
 As one trails off, the other jumps in, often not waiting for the first speaker to finish.
 Then the first speaker will jump in as the second is trailing off.
 This natural exchange has much more of an impact on a stutterer.
 You must simply accommodate people.
 No whining and no moping.
 Remember to stand up for yourself without being self-important or losing your cool.
 It bears repeating: speak wisely, humorously, and briefly.